 Future Projects — We only classify duties being currently performed, not those that might be added to a job down the line.
 As such, we suggest that reclassification request be delayed until new projects or assignments have begun.

 What, then, are some of the factors taken into consideration when making classification decisions?
 In brief, classification is based upon several factors: the nature, variety and difficulty of the duties; the responsibility for staff and resources; the knowledge and originality required; and the authority and relative autonomy of the position (see previous section "Determinant Factors")

 Procedures for Submitting a Permanent Reclass Request

-To initiate the formal reclassification process, the Department Head or Business Manager submits an on-line request by going into OACIS, completing a reclass action, and submitting it to Compensation for review.
-The on-line request must include all of the required pieces of information (see below) or it will be returned to the department with a request for additional information.
+To initiate the formal reclassification process, the Department Head or Business Manager submits an online request by going into Job Builder, completing a reclass action, and submitting it to Compensation for review.
+The online request must include all of the required pieces of information (see below) or it will be returned to the department with a request for additional information.
 The receipt date of the submission will reflect the day the complete set of information is received by the Compensation unit.
 Delays in submitting all the required forms may delay the effective date of the reclass.

-- Proposed Organizational Chart (attach a revised organizational chart on the tab “Attach Documents for Review”)
+- Proposed Organizational Chart (Attach a revised organizational chart on the "Action Justification" tab, in the "Attachments" section.

-- Department Head and/or Control Point Approvals (as set by each department and division)
+- Department Head and Control Point Approvals (as set by each department and division).

 Preliminary Checklist for Reclasses